Project Management Tips for Small Business Owners

 As the project develops, ask yourself the following five questions at regular intervals:

-Answering these questions at various points along the way will help you identify any issues that might arise or any processes that may need streamlining in some way.
-It’s probably useful to evaluate as you go, and evolve any weak spots.
+Answering these questions at various points along the way will help you identify any issues that might arise, or any processes that may need streamlining in some way.
+You might even find they’re part of a larger issue within the business, prompting you to update your business plan completely.

 Don’t be afraid to delegate responsibility